 Every year the Department of Housing and Urban Development (HUD) allocates federal grant monies to Entitlement Cities (eligible, selected cities with a population exceeding 50,000).
 The city of Moreno Valley is considered an entitlement city and receives federal funding on an annual basis from HUD for three federal grant programs: Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grants (ESG).
 The City of Moreno Valley utilizes these federal grant monies to support programs that provide decent housing, build infrastructure, create economic development opportunities, and provide a variety of social services for low to moderate-income residents.
-The City's Five-Year Consolidated Plan is a comprehensive planning document that provides the framework for the use of CDBG, HOME, and ESG funds to provide community development, housing, and homeless activities.
+The City's Five-Year Consolidated Plan (ConPlan) is a comprehensive planning document that provides the framework for the use of CDBG, HOME, and ESG funds to provide community development, housing, and homeless activities.
 The current Consolidated Plan cycle runs from July 2023 through June 2028.
-The FY 2024-2025 Annual Action Plan is the second year in the ConPlan cycle.
+The FY 2025-2026 Annual Action Plan is the third year in the ConPlan cycle.

-The FY 2024-25 Annual Action Plan (AAP) serves as the update to the Consolidated Plan and identifies the distribution of federal funds for specific activities and programs during the program year.
-In FY 2024-25, it is estimated that the City will receive \$1,957,039 in CDBG funds, \$628,174.21 in HOME funds, and \$173,935 in ESG funds.
+The FY 2025-2026 Annual Action Plan (AAP) serves as the update to the Consolidated Plan and identifies the distribution of federal funds for specific activities and programs during the program year.
+Although HUD has not yet released the City's funding allocations for FY 2025-2026, the City is using estimated allocations based on the allocations it received last year from HUD.
+All proposed activities' budgets will be proportionately increased or decreased from the estimated funding levels to match actual allocation amounts when these are released by HUD.
+For FY 2025-2026, the City is estimating receiving approximately \$1,957,039 in CDBG funds, \$628,174 in HOME funds, and \$173,935 in ESG funds; these amounts do not include any unspent funds from prior years as those are identified later in this plan.
 These funds will support housing, community development and homeless prevention activities.
 The Annual Action Plan also provides a basis for assessing performance.
 At the end of the program year, a Consolidated Annual Performance and Evaluation Report (CAPER) provides information on the annual programmatic accomplishments.